 British Library's Learning Zone includes '21st Century Citizen' - a web resource to support Citizenship for the 11-16s.

 CAFOD - Catholic Fund for Overseas Development's School Zone - includes information, worksheets and quizzes for primary and secondary schools.

 Centre for Alternative Technology focuses on globally sustainable technologies; offers visits, courses and publications.

 CEWC Cymru works with young people to promote understanding of the contemporary world; provides support for local, national and Global Citizenship education in Wales.

 Christian Aid Aid agency of the churches in the UK and Ireland, works wherever the need is greatest, irrespective of religion.
 Includes resources for teachers, youth leaders and children.

 Climate Choices - Children's Voices - website from Practical Action, exploring the impact of our food choices on communities in developing countries.
 Aimed at teachers of years 5 and 6, the site features case studies, worksheets, videos, power point presentations, a carbon calculator and games.

-Development Education Centres in the UK - A-Z list of all DECs in the UK.
+Development Education Centres in Scotland - A list of the 6 DECs in Scotland.

 EHL Virtual Campus - Exploring Humanitarian Law (EHL) is a web-based resource centre offering teaching materials on International Humanitarian Law for young people between 13 and 18 years of age.